 - Draw dots on each wing (less than five dots per wing).

-- Have students count the dots on one wing and write that number (an addend) on first space provided below the wing.
+- Have students count the dots on one wing and write that number (an addend) below the wing.

 - Repeat this for the second wing.

-- Have the class count all the dots on both wings and put that number (the sum) on the line at the bottom of the sheet.
+- Have the class count all the dots on both wings and put that number (the sum) on the line at the bottom of the ladybug.